-The Statement on Internet Medicine outlines the legal and ethical obligations of conducting practice or parts of practice over the internet.
+The Statement on Internet and Electronic Communication outlines the legal and ethical obligations of conducting practice or parts of practice over the internet.
 Click here to view this statement.

 The Guideline on the Maintenance of Professional Boundaries for Optometrists & Dispensing Opticians explains and defines professional boundaries with the intention of making optometrists and dispensing opticians aware of their responsibilities towards their patients in terms of appropriate and inappropriate relationships and how to avoid the latter.
 Click here to view this guideline.

 For competence assurance policies, including Policy on Risk of Harm, and Supervision Guidelines, click here.